 Courses Taught: Sociology of Race and Ethnicity; Women, Race, and Class; Juvenile Delinquency/Juvenile Justice; The Social Construction of Identity; Introduction to Sociology

-Research Interests: How social inequalities are embedded in institutional structures and practices.
+Research Interests: How social inequalities are embedded in institutional structures, policies, programs, and practices.

 Associate Professor of Sociology

 Kathryn D. Linnenberg, associate professor of sociology, received a B.A. in Sociology with a minor in French from the University of Virginia, an M.A. in Sociology from the University of Virginia, and completed her Ph.D. in Sociology at Northwestern University.
 Her dissertation was entitled #1 Father or Fathering 101: How Involved Fathers Are When They Live with Their Children.
 This work examines determinants of father involvement among cohabiting fathers, using married fathers as a comparison group.
 Kate also spent two years working for the Academic and Professional Affairs Program of the American Sociological Association.
 She joined the Beloit College faculty in the fall of 2004.

 Courses Taught: Introduction to Sociology, Survey Research Methods, The Sociology of Sex & Gender, Families in Transition, and Social Statistics.

 Kieran earned a B.A. in Sociology from Boston College, and an M.A. and Ph.D from Northwestern University.